 The FRC website provides summaries and full text of most standards in issue and information on current consultations.
-The Urgent Issues Task Force section of the website includes the full text of UITF abstracts and information sheets are available on request from the library.
+The Urgent Issues Task Force section of the website has now been removed but the full text of UITF abstracts and information sheets are available on request from the library.
 You can subscribe to receive the FRC stakeholder newsletter.

 To find out how to get access to individual SORPs take a look at our Accounting by industry pages.

 We provide an enquiry service for ICAEW members, students and other entitled users.
 As part of this service we can loan books and supply documents from our collection by email, fax and post.